-We are committed to continuously building an environment where each of our farmers feels welcome, valued, respected and appreciated.
-In 2020, we announced a commitment to create opportunities for black farmers and have since spent time listening to experts and aligning with organizations that support this important cause.
+In addition to our efforts to foster inclusion among our crew members, we are committed to continuously building an environment where each of our farmers feels welcome, valued, respected and appreciated.
+In 2020, we announced a commitment to create opportunities for farmers from historically underrepresented communities, and we have since spent time listening to experts and aligning with organizations that support this important cause, including recent collaboration with nonprofit organizations focused on farmers from underrepresented communities.
 In November 2022, we hosted our first Inclusive Farmer Open House, an event designed to offer access and opportunity to individuals who have been historically marginalized and discriminated against in agriculture, and we are working to develop a more diverse network of farmers through ongoing recruitment efforts.

-We support a vast network of community organizations through monetary and product donations, as well as paid time off for crew volunteering.
+We support a vast network of community organizations through monetary and product donations, as well as paid time off for crew volunteering, with a focus on organizations promoting transparency, access to ethical food and animal welfare.
 We therefore measure success not only in financial terms, but also in our ongoing support of our communities and environment.

-In 2022, we donated:

-Over \$175,000 to 22 charitable organizations,

-469,000 pounds of food (including 2.4 million eggs), which provided over 390,000 meals to food-insecure families.
+In 2023, we donated to 14 charitable organizations, including donations of more than 713,244 pounds of food (including 4.4 million eggs), which provided over 590,000 meals to food-insecure families.

-Governance: Driving Engaged and Accountable Oversight
+Driving Engaged and Accountable Oversight